 Another form of biological indicator is a spore suspension that is inoculated on or into representative units of the product to be sterilized.
 This represents an inoculated product; however, a simulated inoculated product may be used if it is not practical to inoculate the actual product.
-A simulated product is a preparation that differs in one or more ways from the actual product, but performs as the actual product using test conditions or during actual production sterilization processing.
-Spore suspensions with a known D value should be used to inoculate the actual or simulated product.
+A simulated product is a preparation that differs in one or more ways from the actual product, but performs as the actual product using test conditions or during actual product.
 If a simulated inoculated product is used, it must be demonstrated that it will not degrade the sterilization resistance of the bioindicator.
-The physical design of actual or simulated product can affect the resistance of spore suspensions that are inoculated on or into the products.
-In the case of liquid inoculated products, it is often advisable to determine both the D value and z value of the specific biological indicator microorganism in the specific liquid product.
+The physical design of actual or simulated products, it is often advisable to determine both the D value and z value of the specific biological indicator microorganism in the specific liquid product.
 The population, D value, z value where applicable, and endpoint kill time of the inoculated actual or simulated product should be determined.

 A third form of biological indicator is a self-contained indicator.
-A self-contained biological indicator is designed so that the primary package, intended for incubation following sterilization processing, contains the growth medium for recovery of the process-exposed microorganisms.
+A self-contained biological indicator is designed so that the primary package, intended for incubation following sterilization processing, contains the growth medium for recovery of the processexposed microorganisms.
 This form of biological indicator together with the self-contained growth medium can be considered a system.
 In the case of self-contained biological indicators, the entire system provides resistance to the sterilization process.